KAIST-VICLab/FMA-Net/README.md

 </div>

 ## 📧 News
+- **Apr 19, 2024:** We have released the code of FMA-Net (including the training, testing code, and pretrained model).
 - **Apr 05, 2024:** FMA-Net is selected for an ORAL presentation at CVPR 2024 (0.78% of 11,532 valid submissions) :tada:
 - **Feb 27, 2024:** FMA-Net accepted to CVPR 2024 :tada:
 - **Jan 14, 2024:** This repository is created

 ## 📝 TODO
-- [ ] Release FMA-Net code
+- [x] Release FMA-Net code
-- [ ] Release pretrained FMA-Net model
+- [x] Release pretrained FMA-Net model
-- [ ] Add data preprocessing scripts
+- [x] Add data preprocessing scripts

 <!-- **Reference**:   -->